OpenZeppelin/defender-templates/defender/bridge-automation/README.md

 # Bridge Automation

 This Defender Autotask will periodically check for the balance of a specific address to monitor on Arbitrum.
-The Autotask can be used to monitor a multisig address, a DAO treasury, or just an EOA.
+The Autotask can be used to monitor a multisig address, a DAO treasury, or an EOA.

-If the balance of the specified address falls below a specified threshold, then the Autotask will automatically bridge Ether from the L1 side (Mainnet) to the L2 side (Arbitrum).
+If the balance of the monitored address falls below a specified threshold, then the Autotask will automatically bridge Ether from the L1 side (Mainnet) to the L2 side (Arbitrum).

-There is a Defender Relayer setup on the L1 side (Mainnet) and another Defender Relayer that is setup on the L2 side (Arbitrum), both with the same address.
+There is a Defender Relayer setup on the L1 side and another Defender Relayer that is setup on the L2 side, both with the same address.
 Because of [address aliasing](https://developer.arbitrum.io/arbos/l1-to-l2-messaging#eth-deposits), the two Defender Relayers are needed to bridge from EOA to EOA.

 Once funds are bridged onto Arbitrum, the Autotask will also act as a "sweeper" and automatically transfer all funds from the L2 Relayer to the